Which of the following compounds is considered a strong acid in a... | Channels for Pearson+

 1

-Understand the concept of acid strength: Strong acids completely dissociate in water, releasing all their hydrogen ions, while weak acids only partially dissociate.
+Identify the nature of each compound: Hydrochloric acid (HCl) is a strong acid, Acetic acid (CH3COOH) is a weak acid, Ammonia (NH3) is a weak base, and Water (H2O) is neutral.

-Identify the chemical formula of each compound: Hydrochloric acid (HCl), Ammonia (NH3), Water (H2O), and Acetic acid (CH3COOH).
+Understand the concept of strong acids: Strong acids completely dissociate in water, releasing a high concentration of hydrogen ions (H⁺).

-Recall that hydrochloric acid (HCl) is a well-known strong acid, meaning it fully dissociates in aqueous solution.
+Compare the dissociation of each compound in water: HCl dissociates completely into H⁺ and Cl⁻ ions, while CH3COOH only partially dissociates, NH3 does not release H⁺ ions, and H2O is neutral.

-Consider the dissociation behavior of the other compounds: Ammonia (NH3) is a weak base, Water (H2O) is neutral, and Acetic acid (CH3COOH) is a weak acid.
+Recognize that the strength of an acid is determined by its ability to donate protons (H⁺ ions) in solution.

-Conclude that among the given options, hydrochloric acid (HCl) is the compound that is considered a strong acid in aqueous solution.
+Conclude that Hydrochloric acid (HCl) is the strong acid among the given options because it fully dissociates in aqueous solution, providing a high concentration of H⁺ ions.

 Watch next